group-f3-dsp/streamlit-sparql-ui/README.md

 ```

 ## Requirements
-- Python 3.7 or later
+- Python 3.13.0 or later
-- Streamlit
+- Streamlit 1.41.1 or later
+- pip version 24.2 or later

 ## Running the WebVOWL Server